 The psychology behind my programming is simple.
 When working with athletes, KEEP THEM HEALTHY!
 You want to know their best ability?
 It’s AVAILABILITY!
 If you’re working with combat sports athletes, it is important to remember that the training they do involving kicking, punching, and grappling is high risk and an S&C coach should not elevate that risk in order to get likes and views.

 With regards to a fight camp, I realize that I am not the most important factor in a fighter’s preparation, rather I am a piece to a complex puzzle.
 My role is important and the most important part of my role is doing my part in keeping them healthy.
-The work I do should complement their skills training, not take from it.
+The work I do should complement their skills training for speed and power , not take from it.

 One of the reasons I use the box jump is to take a lot of the load off the joints while landing from jumps.
 I also train absorbing load with depth drops and other deceleration drills, but I’m well aware of the load this yields and I manage it accordingly.
 I always ask myself this question when programming, “Can I get the same adaptation, or benefit, I’m trying to get in a safer way?”
 If the answer is yes, I reconsider what I’m doing.